Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/vaultwarden-organizations.rst

 ----------------------------------

 .. warning::
-   After you have completed signed up new members to your Vaultwarden server, it is highly recommended that you disable new user signups inside your :ref:`Admin Dashboard<bitwarden-clients>` --> General Settings --> Allow new signups --> uncheck the box.
+   After you have completed signed up new members to your Vaultwarden server, it is highly recommended that you disable new user signups inside your :ref:`Admin Dashboard<vaultwarden-admin>` --> General Settings --> Allow new signups --> uncheck the box.

 #.
 Tell the user to create an account on your Vaultwarden server.
 This must be done *before* you invite them.